elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 - 10-708 Probabilistic Graphical Models
 - 15-463 Computational Photography
 - 21-373 Algebraic Structures
+- 15-300 Research and Innovation in Computer Science
 - 85-213 Human Information Processing and Artificial Intelligence
-- 15-300 Research and Innovation in Computer Science

 ### Spring 2022
 - 10-707 Advanced Deep Learning
-- 15-440 Distributed Systems
+- 15-451 Algorithm Design and Analysis
+- 15-400 Research Practicum in Computer Science
 - 21-341 Linear Algebra
 - 73-102 Principles of Microeconomics
-- 15-400 Research Practicum in Computer Science

 **Note:** 15-300/15-400 are a sequence of courses for students to work on a research project, not typical classes.